jriecken/asset-smasher/README.md

 - `css_asset(logicalPath)` - Render a `<link>` tag for the specified CSS asset.
 Same thing happens when `serve` is true as with `js_asset`.
 - `raw_asset(logicalPath)` - Return the path to the asset.

+You *must* include the middleware **before** the Express routing middleware.
+Otherwise the asset helper functions will not be available for your view to use.

 ### Example

     var assetSmasher = require('asset-smasher');